Everyone of us has seen – and after a while been annoyed by – this Shopware 6 update message:

 # config/packages/shopware.yml shopware: auto_update: enabled: false

 Save the file – that’s it, the update pop-up should be gone.
-There is an important thing to note: since it is a yml-file, indentation is important.
-It can be by either using the tab char, or indenting two or four characters.
-Whatever you chose, it should be consistent in every line of the file.
+There is an important thing to note: since it is a yml-file, indentation as shown is important.

 BTW, this is one of the first configurations for any new shop I set up, just to avoid someone accidentally doing an update.
 Don’t get me wrong: I’m not telling you not to do updates, but rather to do them right: